Location: Southeastern Washington, northeastern Oregon

-Vineyards: Total vineyard acreage: 2,933 (1,186 hectares); Washington acreage: 1,672 (676 hectares)
+Acreage Under Vine: Total vineyard acreage: 2,933 (1,186 hectares); Washington acreage: 1,672 (676 hectares)

 Top Varieties: Cabernet Sauvignon, Merlot, Syrah

-Average Annual Precipitation: 7-22 inches
+Average Annual Precipitation: 9-22 inches

 Walla Walla Valley has the highest concentration of wineries in the state and is also home to some of Washington’s oldest wineries.
 The valley is a shared appellation with Oregon, with just over half of the planted acreage on the Washington side.

-Precipitation varies throughout the valley, from nine inches in the western part of the appellation and 22 inches at the eastern border, which stretches up into foothills of the Blue Mountains.
+Precipitation varies throughout the valley, from nine inches in the western part of the appellation and 22 inches at the eastern border, which stretches up into the foothills of the Blue Mountains.
 This allows a limited number of vineyards in the eastern section to dry farm—an extreme rarity in Washington.

-An ancient cobblestone riverbed defines the area to the south, a sub-appellation called the Rocks District of Milton- Freewater, which is located on the Oregon side of the valley.
+Most soils are well-drained, sandy loess over Missoula Flood slackwater deposits and fractured basalt.
+Above 1,200 feet, the maximum height of the Missoula Floods, soils are simply loess over fractured basalt.
+An ancient cobblestone riverbed defines the area to the south, a sub-appellation called the Rocks District of Milton- Freewater AVA, which is located on the Oregon side of the valley.
 The area’s famous cobblestones absorb the sun’s heat, radiating it to the roots and grape clusters.